jd1618/jd1618.github.io/_pages/about.md

 ## _BSc in Mathematical Sciences, The University of Nottingham, 2015-2018_:

-* Completed with First Class Honours, with my final year dissertation awarded 79%
+* _Completed with First Class Honours, with my final year dissertation awarded 79%_

 ## _MSc in Applied Mathematics, Imperial College London, 2018-2019_:

-* Completed with Distinction, with my master's dissertation awarded 86%
+* _Completed with Distinction, with my master's dissertation awarded 86%_

 ## _PhD in Mathematical Physics, Imperial College London, 2019-2023_:

-* Published in prestigious academic journals, including JFM and PoF
+* _Published in prestigious academic journals, including the Journal of Fluid Mechanics and Physics of Fluids_
-* Developed strong programming skills in MATLAB and Fortran
+* _Developed strong programming skills in languages such as MATLAB and Fortran_

 ## _Certificate in Quantitative Finance (CQF), Fitch Learning, 2022-2023_: